 They may also be crippled by physical or mental disabilities, which makes them targets for exploitative behavior.
 Luckily, there are laws against taking advantage of the elderly that help to protect them from becoming victims.

 Laws Against Taking Advantage of the Elderly

-- Protection Against Criminal Financial Exploitation – prevents the misuse of a senior’s resources for one’s own financial profit
+- Protection Against Criminal Financial Exploitation: prevents the misuse of a senior’s resources for one’s financial profit

 Visit the Elder Abuse Statutes page on Justice.gov for state-specific information.

-Elder abuse is any purposeful act that results in the physical, emotional, or mental harm of a senior.
+Elder abuse is any purposeful act that results in physical, emotional, or mental harm to a senior.
 This includes direct harm as well as indirect ways of taking advantage.
-There are 5 main types of elder abuse that can cause serious damage to a senior.
+Five main types of elder abuse can cause severe damage to a senior.